So, Why Does Your Nose Always Run When It’s Cold?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 A nose that drips like a faucet in winter is business as usual for many people, especially those with chronic allergic or nonallergic rhinitis.
 It’s even got an official diagnosis: cold-induced rhinorrhea, or skier’s nose.
-In a study in the journal Annals of Allergy, researchers found that 96 percent of people polled reported experiencing some degree of the condition, and 48 percent reported having a more moderate or severe case.
+In a study in the journal Annals of Allergy, researchers found that 96% of poll respondents reported experiencing some degree of the condition, and 48% reported having a more moderate or severe case.

-Our nose runs in winter for one more purpose, which is to combat the drier outside (and inside) air.
+Our nose also runs in winter to combat the drier air.
 “It needs to humidify the air we breathe in, which is done by the mucus and various secretions in our nasal cavity,” says Ehsan Ali, MD, of Beverly Hills Concierge Doctor in California.
 “In winter, or when it’s cold outside, the air is much drier than in the summer, which is more humid.
 Our noses respond by producing more secretions and mucus to help humidify the air to a level our bodies need.”
 When there’s a lot of fluid being produced, that’s when it starts to run out of the end of your nose.
-(Related: Check out the surprising reasons you have sniffles year-round.)